liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/03-adding-asset-features-to-your-user-interface/03-enabling-tags-categories-and-assets-for-entries.markdown

 # Enabling Tags, Categories, and Related Assets for Guestbook Entries [](id=enabling-tags-categories-and-related-assets-for-guestbook-entries)

-Enabling tags, categories, and related assets for guestbook entries is very similar to enabling them for guestbooks.
-As with guestbooks, you'll separate the page where users comment on and rate guestbook entries from the page where users actually edit the guestbook entries.
+Enabling tags, categories, and related assets for guestbook entries is similar to enabling them for guestbooks.

 Open your guestbook-web module's `guestbookwebportlet/edit_entry.jsp` file.
-Replace the existing contents with the following contents:
+Replace its content with the following code:

     <%@ include file="../init.jsp" %>